 When using a digital postbox, all communication happens in a closed network, and due to its secure electronic ID login process, only verified and approved users have access to the network.
 This means that the identity of each and every user, whether a private citizen, public institution or corporation, is validated by the login process, which in turn provides the sender with the peace of mind that the recipient is in fact the intended recipient.
 In other words - with a digital postbox, you have full control – not just of who receives your communications, but of whose communications you receive.
 This very much differentiates a digital postbox from an e-mail account.

-In Denmark, Norway, Sweden, Ireland and Greenland, e-Boks delivers a platform for digital post used by citizens, public institutions and corporations alike – which live up to and even exceed the demands of the GDPR and each nation's specific legislation.
+In Denmark, Norway, Ireland, and Greenland, e-Boks delivers a platform for digital post used by citizens, public institutions, and corporations alike – which live up to and even exceed the demands of the GDPR and each nation's specific legislation.
 At e-Boks, security is the highest priority – all precautions are taken, all communications encrypted, and every technical detail considered.

 When a corporation makes use of e-Boks, that corporation can rest assured that only intended recipients will be able to access information, that all its most sensitive documents and communications are protected to the fullest extent possible, and that it is in compliance with all applicable national and international data security and privacy laws.